-We've created a new section to allow other hams to post their news directly to this website.
+We've created an area of the website to allow other hams to post their news directly to this website.
 Check out our new News Blog and let us know what you think!

 We want to invite all of the Ham Clubs post their own upcoming meetings and event news.

 Blog authors wanted.
 Contact us via email if you want permission to post your own ham related news stories on the Blog.

 2020 Public Service Events:

 Hill Country REACT Team coordinates or assists in aproximately 18 public service events each calendar year.
 Here are a few of the events on the 2020 calendar between March and July.
 Contact email@example.com for more details.

 - March 14, 2020 – Crop Walk at Canyon Lake Dam - Participants walk from the church at the base of the dam, up the entrance to the south observation park, across the dam to the north end and reverse.
 Ham operators are stationed at the north, south end and a few other points to assist with the participants in case help is required and to restrict vehicle traffic onto the dam itself.

 - April 4, 2020 – SAG Training for the Big Texas BikeMS Ride (former BPMS150) in San Marcos.

 - April 18, 2020 – Canyon Lake Chamber of Commerce BBQ - North side of Canyon Lake, Joint Base Recreational Area.
 Volunteers help supervise parking volunteers and restrict vehicle access into the event area.
 REACT's golf cart will be used.

 - April 19, 2020 – Fiesta Wildflower Bicycle Ride – Rolling Oaks Mall Start/Finish.
 Hams needed for Break Point communications (5-6 positions), turtle sweep (2 positions) and Net Control operators (2-3 positions).
 Event requires operators to be in position prior to 6am and some Break Points on the longer routes may be open until 4pm.